mbhall88/lrge/README.md

 ## Usage

+> [!IMPORTANT]
+> The default values were calibrated from bacterial genomes, so you may need to adjust them if you are working with larger genomes.
+See below for more details.

 Estimate the genome size of a set of *Mycobacterium tuberculosis* ONT [reads](https://www.ebi.ac.uk/ena/browser/view/SRR28370649)
 ([true genome size](https://www.ebi.ac.uk/ena/browser/view/CP149484): 4.40 Mbp / 4405449 bp).